Last Updated on by

 One of the most distinctive features of this knife is its handle, made of stacked leather washers that are then waterproofed with oil.
 The handle has a circular section to allow a variety of grips; it’s grooved, and slightly barreled in the center to fill your hand nicely.

 It’s capped by a heavy steel pommel that’s directly pinned to the full length tang and can be used as an effective hammer.
 Standard Ka-Bars come with a leather sheath, again stamped with USMC and the globe and anchor.

-There are a lot of cheap copies of the Ka-Bar out there, but as a genuine one can be picked up for under $60 right here they’re not worth bothering with.
+There are a lot of cheaper copies of the Ka-Bar out there, but as a genuine one they’re not worth bothering with.
 Ka-Bar also make updated versions with a choice of synthetic handles and straight or partly serrated edges, and Kydex sheaths are a common – and useful – accessory.

 Schrade, a subsidiary of the Taylors brands, is known for making big blades that deliver massive cutting power.
 At over 16 inches in length, the company’s SCHF45 Leroy Fixed Blade Bowie Knife is a full-tang, sturdy knife with a sharp edge that can take care of any cutting task while in the great outdoors.